 - Evan Kennedy – a local North Vancouver musician that performs with acoustic guitar.

-For tickets and more information see the Friday Night Live website.
+For more information see the Friday Night Live Facebook page.

 March 6th, 2020